Persecution of Muslims in Myanmar: International response

 On 3 February 2017, the UN human rights office alleged that the Myanmar military had long been engaged in a brutal rape and ethnic cleansing campaign against the country's Rohingya Muslims.
 On 6 February 2017, a US State Department spokesperson stated that the US was "deeply troubled" by the UN's allegations and urged the Myanmar government to take the findings seriously, but that they were also still studying how accurate the report was and would not come to any conclusion.
 On 8 February 2017, Pope Francis officially condemned the Myanmar government's treatment of Rohingya Muslims.
 The Kofi Annan Foundation also published the complete final report of the Advisory Commission on Rakhine State which was accepted by the Myanmar government in August 2017, citing 10% of the world's stateless people as having originated from Rakhine.

-On 28 September 2018, Sheikh Hasina, the then prime minister of Bangladesh spoke at the 73rd United Nations General Assembly.
+On 28 September 2018, Sheikh Hasina, the then prime minister of Bangladesh, spoke at the 73rd United Nations General Assembly.
 She said there are 1.1 million Rohingya refugees now in Bangladesh.

-In August 2018, the United Nations recognized Rohingya persecution as genocide and ethnic cleansing, and called for arrest and prosecution of Myanmar's top generals responsible for crimes against humanity.
-It also concluded that government of Aung San Suu Kyi is covering up crimes against Rohingya and failed to offer them protection.
+In August 2018, the United Nations recognized Rohingya persecution as genocide and ethnic cleansing, and called for the arrest and prosecution of Myanmar's top generals responsible for crimes against humanity.
+It also concluded that the government of Aung San Suu Kyi is covering up crimes against the Rohingya and failed to offer them protection.